HiRes-LLaVA: Restoring Fragmentation Input in High-Resolution Large Vision-Language Models: More Visualization

+\textbf{What's the goal of the EntityGrid-QA benchmark?} The goal of our EntityGrid-QA benchmark is to assess the fragmentation issue in LVLMs (Large Vision-Language Models) when processing high-resolution inputs, rather than their ability to identify different types of objects.
+To address this, EntityGrid-QA synthesizes images by iteratively placing objects in different positions, allowing us to evaluate how these models perform on the edges and the center of the slices.
+Compared to harvesting real-world images with answer targets on the edges of slices, the synthesized approach is more simple-to-collect, effective, flexible, sufficient to evaluate the fragmentation issue.

+\textbf{Compared with LLaVA-UHD.} The target issues and slicing strategies are different between Hires-LLaVA and LLaVA-UHD~\cite{xu2024llava}.
+While LLaVA-UHD reveals the counting problem in the overlap slicing strategy for the high-resolution image inputs, Hires-LLaVA focuses on the fragmentation issues of non-overlapped slicing strategy which is commonly used in recent open-sourced high-resolution LVLMs. \Cref{tab:appendix_compared_llava_uhd} summarize the differences of our EntityGrid-QA and LLaVA-UHD's benchmark.

-\subsection{More Visualization}
+\section{More Visualization}

-\paragraph{Samples from EntityGrid-QA Eenchmark.} We illustrate three examples from our proposed EntityGrid-QA benchmark in Fig.~\ref{fig:benchmarkexample}.
-These three samples visualize examples of the three tasks in the benchmark we proposed.
+\paragraph{Samples from EntityGrid-QA Benchmark.} We illustrate three examples from our proposed EntityGrid-QA benchmark in \cref{fig:benchmarkexample}.
+These four samples visualize examples of the four tasks in the benchmark we proposed.
 For each task, we write or paste the digital number or object directly onto each position of an empty image, and ask questions to the models.

-\paragraph{More Qualitative Results.} To further validate the effectiveness of our model, we illustrate the more qualitative results of InfoVQA, ChartQA and V* Benchmark in Fig.~\ref{fig:appendix_visualization_infovqa} and Fig.~\ref{fig:appendix_visualization_chartqa_vstar}.
-Moreover, we give two qualitative examples to present the \method's capability of generating HTML code when given a website image in Fig.~\ref{fig:appendix_visualization_design2code}.
+\paragraph{More Qualitative Results.} To further validate the effectiveness of our model, we illustrate the more qualitative results of InfoVQA, ChartQA and V* Benchmark in \cref{fig:appendix_visualization_infovqa} and \cref{fig:appendix_visualization_chartqa_vstar}.
+Moreover, we give two qualitative examples to present the \method's capability of generating HTML code when given a website image in \cref{fig:appendix_visualization_design2code}.

-\subsection{Broader Impacts}
+\section{Broader Impacts}

-The development of \method advances the field of vision-language models and has broad implications for various applications, including document analysis, medical imaging and remote sensing.
+The development of \method~advances the field of vision-language models and has broad implications for various applications, including document analysis, medical imaging and remote sensing.
 However, alongside these potential benefits, there are considerable concerns.

 \method, not having undergone rigorous safety training, might generate harmful or inappropriate content, leading to legal and ethical issues.
 Furthermore, its enhanced ability to process high-resolution inputs could be misused for creating misleading news, contributing to disinformation.
 These potential negative impacts highlight the need for careful management and ethical guidelines in the deployment of such technologies.